CrowdStrike/aws-ssm-distributor/custom-binary-package/README.md

 - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed and configured for the account you want to deploy to.
 - [Python](https://www.python.org/downloads/) installed.

+## Setting up Systems Manager
+Distributor is a feature of AWS Systems Manager.
+In order to use the distributor package, you must first setup AWS Systems Manager.
+See the [AWS documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-setting-up.html) for more information.

 ## Generate API Keys

 We will use the CrowdStrike API to download the sensor binaries that will be bundled in the distributor package.